ashanbrown/forbidigo/README.md

 `analyze_types` command line parameter.
 Beware this may have a performance impact because additional information is required for the analysis.
-Note that [builtin types](https://pkg.go.dev/builtin) types (`error`, `byte`, etc) are considered to have the package name "" (emptry string).
+Note that [builtin types](https://pkg.go.dev/builtin) types (`error`, `byte`, etc) are considered to have the package name "" (empty string).

 Replacing the literal source code works for items in a package as in the `fmt2.Print` example above and also for struct fields and methods.
 For those,